You will need to ensure that you meet the eligibility criteria as outlined in the person specification

 Raising concerns

-Should you wish to raise a concern about the recruitment process, that falls outside of the national complaints policy, for example, fraudulent submissions by other applicants, please contact the HEE confidential inbox via [email protected].
+Should you wish to raise a concern about the recruitment process, that falls outside of the national complaints policy, for example, fraudulent submissions by other applicants, please contact the NHS England confidential inbox via [email protected]

 This email address may not be used as a way of raising a complaint and bypassing the process detailed in the complaints policy.
 Any complaint raised that falls within the scope of the national complaints policy will be returned for it to be submitted via the correct process.